prodyssey/prodyssey-11ty/src/service-categories/people.md

 ---
 title: People
+description: An effective, fully enabled team is what is necessary for sustainable, profitable growth.
+Prodyssey can help you build and equip a mighty one.
 pillar: Strengthen Your Team
 order: 4
 ---
-An effective, fully enabled team is what is necessary for sustainable, profitable growth.
-We can help you build and equip a mighty one.